Math S-21b - Calendar of topics and HW assignments - Summer 2024

 week #5

 Phase portraits; similar matrices have the same characteristic polynomials, same eigenvalues, same algebraic and geometric multiplicities.
 Obstructions to diagonalizability (GM < AM, complex eigenvalues).
 Trace and determinant in terms of eigenvalues; characteristic polynomial and eigenvalues of a linear transformation.
 Review of complex numbers; complex eigenvalues and invariant (rotation-dilation) subspaces.
+Dealing with repeated eigenvalues where GM < AM.
+Stability of a discrete linear dynamical system in terms of the modulus of the eigenvalues.

-Due Thurs, July 27:
+Due Wed, July 31:

 7.5/24,28,30,32